oracle-livelabs/database/microtx-ords-data-consistency/ords-provision/ords-provision.md

-# Configure Database Instances
+# Set Up the ORDS Instances

 ## Introduction

-This lab walks you through the steps to configure two database instances.
-You will use this database in the subsequent labs of this workshop.
+This lab walks you through the steps to set up two Oracle REST Data Services (ORDS) applications, Department 1 and Department 2.
+These applications are created in PL/SQL and deployed using ORDS in Oracle Database.
+These applications participate in the XA transaction, so they are called transaction participant services.

+Two PDBs, FREEPDB1 and FREEPDB2, are created in a standalone instance of Oracle Database 23c Free to simulate the distributed transaction.
+The standalone ORDS APEX service instance, runs on port 8080, and it is configured with two database pools that connect to FREEPDB1 and FREEPDB2.
+The ORDS service creates database pool for each PDB and exposes the REST endpoint.
+A single ORDS standalone service has two database connection pools connecting to different PDBs: FREEPDB1 and FREEPDB2.
+Department 1 and Department 2 connect to individual PDBs and the ORDS participant services expose three REST APIs, namely withdraw, deposit and get balance.
+The MicroTx library includes headers that enable the participant services to automatically enlist in the transaction.
+These microservices expose REST APIs to get the account balance and to withdraw or deposit money from a specified account.
+They also use resources from resource manager.

-Estimated Time: 20 minutes
+Estimated Time: 15 minutes

 ### Objectives